-Mr. HO Yiu Yue, Louis, aged 71 was appointed as an independent non-executive Director in April 2009.
+Mr. HO Yiu Yue, Louis, aged 72 was appointed as an independent non-executive Director in April 2009.
 He is also the Chairman of the Audit Committee and the Remuneration Committee of the Company and a member of the Nomination Committee.
 He obtained a master degree of business administration in finance & operations research from Concordia University in Canada and is an associate member of both Hong Kong Institute of Certified Public Accountants and Australia Society of Certificate Practising Accountants.
 Mr. Ho had over 30 years working experience with international accounting professional firms and had been admitted as partner in Ernst & Young, PricewaterhouseCoopers and Arthur Andersen, focusing on technology risk, system and process assurance and risk consulting practices.
 During that period, Mr. Ho provided services and advices to numerous blue chip corporations in both Hong Kong and the PRC.
-Mr. Ho was an independent non-executive director of China Pipe Group Limited, whose shares are listed on the Main Board of the Stock Exchange.
+Mr. Ho was an independent non-executive director of Softpower International Limited (previous known as China Pipe Group Limited), whose shares are listed on the Main Board of the Stock Exchange.

-Mr. KO Ming Tung, Edward, Independent Non-executive Director and the Chairman of the Nomination Committee
+Mr. KO Ming Tung, Edward, Independent Non-executive Director and the Chairman of the Nomination

-Mr. KO Ming Tung, Edward, aged 58, was appointed as an Independent Non-executive Director of the Company in April 2009.
+Mr. KO Ming Tung, Edward, aged 59, was appointed as an Independent Non-executive Director of the Company in April 2009.
 Mr. Ko obtained an external Bachelor of Laws Degree from the University of London in the United Kingdom in August 1986 and is a member of The Law Society of Hong Kong.
 Mr. Ko is the principal of Messrs.
 Edward Ko & Company and has been practising as a solicitor in Hong Kong for more than 27 years.

-Other than the directorship in the Company, currently, Mr. Ko is also an independent non-executive director of Sinofert Holdings Limited, Wai Chun Group Holdings Limited, Chia Tai Enterprises International Limited and Sterling Group Holdings Limited, all of which are companies whose shares are listed on the Main Board of the Stock Exchange, and is an independent non-executive director of Zioncom Holdings Limited, whose shares are listed on the GEM Board of the Stock Exchange in Hong Kong.
-Mr. Ko was an independent non-executive director of Chinese Energy Holdings Limited, whose shares are listed on the GEM Board of the Stock Exchange.
+Other than the directorship in the Company, currently, Mr. Ko is also an independent non-executive director of Sinofert Holdings Limited, Wai Chun Group Holdings Limited, Chia Tai Enterprises International Limited and Sterling Group Holdings Limited, all of which are companies whose shares are listed on the Main Board of the Stock Exchange.
+Mr. Ko was an independent non-executive director of Chinese Energy Holdings Limited and Zioncom Holdings Limited, whose shares are listed on the GEM Board of the Stock Exchange.